-- 23.1 For academic year 2014-2015, each Bargaining Unit Member shall receive an across-the-board raise equal to 2.0% of his or her 2013-2014 annual base salary.
-For Members on fiscal appointments, this raise will be effective on July 1, 2014; and for Members on academic year appointments, this raise will be effective on August 1, 2014. - 23.1.1 The University will provide an across-the-board raise equal to 1% raise for all Bargaining Unit Faculty Members enrolled in STRS or an alternative retirement system program to offset the 1% increase in STRS contributions that will begin effective July 1, 2014 for Members on fiscal appointments and August 1, 2014 for Members on academic appointments.
+23.1.3 The University will provide an across-the-board raise equal to 1% raise for all Bargaining Unit Faculty Members enrolled in STRS or an alternative retirement system program to offset the 1% increase in STRS contributions that will begin effective July 1, 2014 for Members on fiscal appointments and August 1, 2014 for Members on academic appointments.
 This increase is a good faith effort that recognizes in the previous CBA the University had committed up to 2% for such increases but was only required to provide 1%.
-This does not obligate the University to commit future salary increases should Bargaining Unit Faculty Members in STRS or an alternative retirement system program experience additional increases to their retirement contribution rates. - 23.2 For academic year 2015-2016, Bargaining Unit Faculty will receive raises to their base salaries as specified in Sections 23.2.1 and 23.2.2 below.
-For Members on fiscal appointments, these raises will be effective on July 1, 2015; and for Members on academic year appointments, these raises will be effective on August 1, 2015. - 23.2.1 Each Bargaining Unit Member shall receive an across-the-board raise equal to 1.5% of his or her 2014-2015 annual base salary. - 23.2.2 Each Bargaining Unit Faculty Member shall be eligible for merit raises from a pool equal to 1.0% of the total of 2014-2015 annual base salaries of all Bargaining Unit Faculty Members. - 23.2.3 In addition to the pools specified in Sections 23.2.1 and 23.2.2 the University shall distribute to each college a pool equal to 1.00% of the total annual base salary for all Bargaining Unit Faculty who were employed in that college during the 2014-2015 academic year and who remain employed during the 2015-2016 academic year.
+This does not obligate the University to commit future salary increases should Bargaining Unit Faculty Members in STRS or an alternative retirement system program experience additional increases to their retirement contribution rates.

+23.2 For academic year 2015-2016, Bargaining Unit Faculty will receive raises to their base salaries as specified in Sections 23.2.1 through 23.2.3 below.
+For Members on fiscal appointments, these raises will be effective on July 1, 2015; and for Members on academic year appointments, these raises will be effective on August 1, 2015.

+23.2.1 Each Bargaining Unit Member shall receive an across-the-board raise equal to 1.5% of his or her 2014-2015 annual base salary.

+23.2.2 Each Bargaining Unit Faculty Member shall be eligible for merit raises from a pool equal to 1.0% of the total of 2014-2015 annual base salaries of all Bargaining Unit Faculty Members.

+23.2.3 In addition to the increases specified in Sections 23.2.1 and 23.2.1, each Member who was an Assistant Professor in the 2014-2015 academic year and will continue at that rank for the 2015-2016 academic year shall receive a \$600 increase to the Member's base salary.

+23.2.4 In addition to the pools specified in Sections 23.2.1 through 23.2.3 the University shall distribute to each college a pool equal to 1.0% of the total annual base salary for all Bargaining Unit Faculty who were employed in that college during the 2014-2015 academic year and who remain employed during the 2015-2016 academic year.
 Such money will be distributed to Members in the college whose salaries are inappropriately low according to market considerations or proportionally lower than other Members in the department in ways that cannot be reasonably accounted for by rank, seniority, and performance.
-The amounts of such raises (if any) shall be mutually agreed to between the AAUP-WSU and the University; in a given college, any monies from this pool that are not distributed to an individual Member shall be divided as follows: 0.75 of the monies not distributed shall be used to augment the college's merit raise pool (Section 23.2.2), and 0.25 of the monies not distributed shall be distributed across-the-board and provided to all Bargaining Unit Faculty Members in that college.
-All decisions made by the AAUP-WSU and the University pursuant to Section 23.2.3 are final and not subject to grievance or arbitration pursuant to Article 16. - 23.3 For academic year 2016-2017, Bargaining Unit Faculty will receive raises to their base salaries as specified in Sections 23.3.1 and 23.3.2 below.
+The amounts of such raises (if any) shall be mutually agreed to between the AAUP-WSU and the University; in a given college, any monies from this pool that are not distributed to an individual Member shall be divided as follows: 0.75 of the monies not distributed shall be used to augment the merit raise pools (Section 23.2.2) of the college's departments proportional to the pre-augmentation departmental merit raise pools (M in Section 11.7), and 0.25 of the monies not distributed shall be distributed across-the-board to all Bargaining Unit Faculty Members in that college.
+All decisions made by the AAUP-WSU and the University pursuant to Section 23.2.4 are final and not subject to grievance or arbitration pursuant to Article 16.

+23.3 For academic year 2016-2017, Bargaining Unit Faculty will receive raises to their base salaries as specified in Sections 23.3.1 through 23.3.3 below.
 For Members on fiscal appointments, these raises will be effective on July 1, 2016; and for Members on academic year appointments, these raises will be effective on August 1, 2016.